 The 'Remove overlaps...' setting, better known as 'Remove Hidden Stitches' or 'RHS' will let the program run a process to remove stitches in one design that will be hidden by another design.
-This does not affect objects within a design, as those would naturally be hidden or not as dictated by the digitizer.
+This does not affect objects within a design, as those would naturally be hidden or not, as digitized.